The Voice of Germany season 12: Finale

 The Finale aired on November 4, 2022.
 Due to the cancellation of the Comeback Stage, only four finalists competed in the Finale.
 In the Finale, each artist first performed a duet with their own coach and then another with a guest artist.

 The show invited famous singer-songwriters including Brit-nominated Calum Scott, former coach Nico Santos, Eurovision Song Contest 2014 winner Conchita Wurst, and a band Alphaville.
 Last season's winner Sebastien Krenz joined the finalists (Tammo Förster, Julian Pförtner, Basti Schmidt, and Anny Ogrezeanu) to perform his latest single and Zoe Wees who was a contestant on the fifth season of The Voice Kids also joined the show as a guest.

 Particularly, right before the announcement of the final result, Iranian-American singer Rana Mansour performed the English version of "Baraye" by Shervin Hajipour.
 This song serves as the anthem of the ongoing 2021-2022 Iranian Protests, which escalated again a few days before the broadcasting day of the Finale.
 It calls for peace and women's rights in Iran.

-Anny Ogrezeanu is crowned the winner of this season, marking Mark Forster's first win after being a coach on the show for six seasons and the third in the series (twice on the Kids' version).
+Anny Ogrezeanu is crowned the winner of this season, marking Mark Forster's first and only win after being a coach on the show for six seasons and the third in the series (twice on the Kids' version).
 This also means that Anny Ogrezeanu, as the only finalist who has not received a 'four-chair-turn' in the Blind Auditions this season, is also the only non-'four-chair-turn' winner since season 8, where a two-chair-turn contestant Samuel Rösch won the show representing coach Michael Patrick Kelly.